drewm27/speakerrankings/index.md

 - Sound samples and comparison videos
 - Links to quantitative measurements from trusted reviewers

 **All rankings are 100% independent**, no manufacturer influence, no hidden agendas.
-Just data-driven recommendations to help you make an informed decision.
+Just data driven recommendations to help you make an informed decision.

 ## Save Months of Research

-Our rankings compile months of research into easy-to-navigate lists organized by speaker type, size, and features.
+Our rankings compile months of research into easy to navigate lists organized by speaker type, size, and features.
 We've analyzed reviews from the **best unbiased audio reviewers** including [Oluv, Alan Ross, Erin's Audio Corner, Audio Science Review, GR-Research and more](/personal-ranking-of-speaker-reviewers/), combined with objective measurements and sound comparisons, to create the most comprehensive speaker database available.

 **Find your ideal speaker in minutes instead of months.** All the videos and reviews used to construct these rankings are linked so you can verify the order yourself.